amckennafoster/nbidata/docs/specs/specs.md

 - Attribution Non-Commercial: Attribution required, others may remix and build upon your material non-commercially and their work must also be non-commercial.
 Derivatives of their work do not have to follow these restrictions.
 - Share Alike: Adding this means the original restrictions (e.g. non-commercial) must be applied to derivatives.

 Adding derivative or commercial restrictions to a license will make the material (the dataset) less reusable and less interoperable.
 The Share Alike addition can also cause problems.
-[Rathmann (2018)](https://zenodo.org/record/1463156#.XpCh1pl7k2x) provides a great overview of licensing data and the paper is in Zenodo!
+[Rathmann (2018)](https://zenodo.org/record/1463156#.XpCh1pl7k2x) provides a great overview of licensing data and the paper is on Zenodo!
 The following quotes from a variety of sources summarize the impact of restrictions:

 > "This means the Share Alike and No Derivatives conditions might have further reaching consequences than intended." ([Digital Curation Centre](http://www.dcc.ac.uk/resources/how-guides/license-research-data) )

-> "the No Derivatives condition would likely disallow most substantive types of reuse" ([Digital Curation Centre](http://www.dcc.ac.uk/resources/how-guides/license-research-data) )
+> "the No Derivatives condition would likely disallow most substantive types of reuse" ([Digital Curation Centre](http://www.dcc.ac.uk/resources/how-guides/license-research-data))

-> "Similar to how a non-commercial licence might restrict meaningful reuse of your dataset, a ND \[No Derivative\] license can have the same effect: it may prevent someone from recombining and reusing your data for new research." ([OpenAIRE](https://www.openaire.eu/research-data-how-to-license/) )
+> "Similar to how a non-commercial licence might restrict meaningful reuse of your dataset, a ND \[No Derivative\] license can have the same effect: it may prevent someone from recombining and reusing your data for new research." ([OpenAIRE](https://www.openaire.eu/research-data-how-to-license/))

 > "...using a non-commercial licence may prevent researchers from using your data in work destined for publication.
 This can subsequently affect the dissemination, recognition, and impact of your dataset.
-And it is definitively NOT open access." ([OpenAIRE](https://www.openaire.eu/research-data-how-to-license/) )
+And it is definitively NOT open access." ([OpenAIRE](https://www.openaire.eu/research-data-how-to-license/))

-> "...the prohibition of monetary compensation may also prevent non-governmental organisations (NGOs) from re-using the data." ([Rathmann (2018)](https://zenodo.org/record/1463156#.XpCh1pl7k2x) )
+> "...the prohibition of monetary compensation may also prevent non-governmental organisations (NGOs) from re-using the data." ([Rathmann (2018)](https://zenodo.org/record/1463156#.XpCh1pl7k2x))

 There is a data specific license available called the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/) but it seems that the Creative Commons licenses are a [better option](https://forum.openmod-initiative.org/t/choosing-an-open-data-license-odc-by-vs-cc-by/640/4) for now.